Quisqueyan/learning-journal/markdown.md

 2. ~~you can also strike trough pages~~

-2. This link takes you to my [README PAGE](https://quisqueyan.github.io/learning-journal/), I have also used Markdown to bild that.
+2. I have also used Markdown to bild my [README PAGE](https://quisqueyan.github.io/learning-journal/).